 You may choose to do additional training down the road to become a Licensed Professional Counselor Supervisor, or LPCS.
 This will allow you to provide guidance to other counselors who are at the beginning stages of their careers.

 The detailed information below serves as a guide to the requirements for licensure as an LPC or LPAC in North Carolina.
-If you’d like to make sure you are on the right path or have questions, contact the North Carolina Board of Professional Counselors by Phone: 919-661-0820 or email: firstname.lastname@example.org
+If you’d like to make sure you are on the right path or have questions, contact the North Carolina Board of Professional Counselors http://www.ncblpc.org/general-info/contact-us.

 All licenses require education at the master’s level or higher.
 You will need to demonstrate three semester hours (or five quarter hours) in each of the following content areas:

-You will also need a practicum and/ or internship.
-You must document at least three semester hours of internship/ practicum that conforms to standards set by the board.
+You will also need a practicum and internship.
+You must document at least three semester hours of each.
 You will need a total of at least 300 hours of supervised experience and 17 hours of supervision.
 You are to be supervised, at minimum, one hour for every 40 hours of experience.
-At least 60% of your experience should be direct counseling.

 The minimum length of your master’s program will depend on when you enroll.
 If you enroll before July 1, 2013, you must have at least 54 semester hours of coursework (or the equivalent).
 If you enter later, the requirement is 60 semester hours.